Free supported playgroup for families connected with Anchor

-Presented by Uniting Wesley and Safe Futures as part of the Resilient Kids Resilient Women Program, this free camp is aimed at young males between 15-17 years old who have experienced family violence or homelessness.
+Presented by Uniting Wesley and Safe Futures as part of the Resilient Kids Resilient Women Program, this free camp is aimed at boys aged between 12-16 years old who have experienced family violence or homelessness.

 Uniting Wesley, alongside the Safe Futures Foundation, EACH and the Australian Childhood Foundation, provide a range of therapeutic responses to support women and children who have experienced family violence.

 This is one of 26 Family Violence Therapeutic Intervention Demonstration projects funded across Victoria as a direct result of the recent Royal Commission.

 headspace is the National Youth Mental Health Foundation providing early intervention mental health services to 12-25 year olds, along with assistance in promoting young peoples’ wellbeing.
 This covers four core areas: mental health, physical health, work and study support and alcohol and other drug services.

 Lesley Porter founded The Goodlife Farm to help young people who’ve suffered the kind of abuse and neglect that scarred her own childhood.